LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 Link-time replaceability is more predictable, in that it can be guaranteed to be application-global.
 The downside of link-time replaceability is that it requires defining the ABI and thus would require significant type erasure and inefficiency.
+Some of that ineffienciency can be removed in practice with link-time optimisation.

 Compile-time is simpler but would be easy to get wrong by mixing flags across the objects in the build.
-Both link-time and compile-time are harder to describe in the standard.
+Both link-time and compile-time maybe difficult to describe in the standard.

 Run-time is easy for us to describe in the standard, using interfaces and dynamic dispatch with well-defined mechanisms for setting the implementation.
 The downsides are that it is hard to ensure that the right context is set early enough in the process and that, like link-time replacement, it requires type erasure.

-The other question is to what extent we expect to specify this.
+The other question is to what extent we need to specify this.
 We could simply say that implementations should allow customization and leave it up to QOI.
-For a fully controlled implementation with its own standard library, this is trivial.
+We already know that full platform customisations are possible.
+This approach would delegate the decision of how to allow Intel to replace the platform context with TBB up to the platform implementor.
-For a widespread OS where a vendor wants to replace the implementation that can rely on an agreement between the system vendor and the runtime vendor.
+It would rely on an agreement between the system vendor and the runtime vendor.

+The authors do not have a recommendation, only a wish to see customisation available.
+We should decide how best to achieve it within the standard.
-Assuming we take that simpler approach, what wording would be appropriate for the specification?
+Assuming we delegate customisation to the platform implementor, what wording would be appropriate for the specification, if any?

 ## Need for the system_context class
 TODO: We could just have a global getter that returns a scheduler.
 This would become the customizable object.

 # Examples